-Generated locally in your browser.
+Generated locally in your browser using the Web Crypto API.
 Never sent to any server.

 Password Generator